microsoft/language-server-protocol/protocol.md

 #### <a name="initialize"></a>Initialize Request

 The initialize request is sent as the first request from the client to the server.
+If the server receives request or notification before the `initialize` request it should act as follows:

+* for a request the respond should be errored with `code: -32001`.
+The message can be picked by the server.
+* notifications should be dropped.

 _Request_
 * method: 'initialize'